 Highlights

-• Explore the Magellan Strait by zodiac
+• Explore the Magellan Strait by Zodiac

 • Hike the famous granite towers of Torres del Paine National Park

-• Kayak Lago & Rio Grey
+• Kayak amid glacier ice on Lago and Río Grey

 • Admire the impressive Perito Moreno Glacier